nobl9/terraform-provider-nobl9/docs/resources/direct_cloudwatch.md

 - `query_delay` (Block Set, Max: 1) [Query delay configuration documentation](https://docs.nobl9.com/Features/query-delay).
 Computed if not provided. (see [below for nested schema](#nestedblock--query_delay))
 - `release_channel` (String) Release channel of the created datasource [stable/beta]
 - `role_arn` (String, Sensitive) [required] | ARN of the AWS IAM Role to assume.
-- `source_of` (List of String, Deprecated) Deprecated value that was used to indicate whether the field was a source of Metrics and/or Services.
-It's not used anywhere but kept for backward compatibility.
+- `source_of` (List of String, Deprecated) This value indicated whether the field was a source of metrics and/or services. 'source_of' is deprecated and not used anywhere; however, it's kept for backward compatibility.

 ### Read-Only